 A standardized on-scene emergency management construct specifically designed to provide for the adoption of an integrated organizational structure that reflects the complexity and demands of single or multiple incidents, without being hindered by jurisdictional boundaries.

-Note: ICS is the combination of facilities, equipment, personnel, procedures, and communications operating within a common organizational structure, designed to aid in the management of resources during incidents.
-It is used for all kinds of emergencies and is applicable to small as well as large and complex incidents.
-ICS is used by various jurisdictions and functional agencies, both public and private, to organize field-level incident management operations.
+The combination of facilities, equipment, personnel, procedures and communications operating within a common organizational structure, designed to aid in the management of resources during incidents.

 The process by which an organization responds to and controls an incident using emergency response procedures or plans.